Asia shares edge up, pound gets moment's peace

 “But it remains too soon to be buying sterling with your ears pinned back,” he added, noting many uncertainties remained.

-The lessening of Brexit risk pressured the safe-haven yen and helped the U.S. dollar up to 109.10 JPY=.
-The euro eased back to $1.1394 EUR= while the dollar index nudged up to 96.077 .DXY.
+The lessening of Brexit risk pressured the safe-haven yen and helped the U.S. dollar up to 109 JPY=.
+The euro eased back to $1.1396 EUR= while the dollar index was flat at 96.059 .DXY.